How do installment loans work?

 Ready to get a proper loan?
 You'll have a ton of options to choose from online, whether you’re looking for a mortgage, auto loan or another kind.

-If you just want a personal loan, which you can use for home improvements or whatever you want, Fiona is a handy website.
+If you just want a personal loan, which you can use for home improvements or whatever you want, Credible is a handy website.
 You can quickly compare rates from multiple lenders at once, with no hidden fees, and you can borrow as little as $1,000 or as much as $100,000.

 Remember to compare not just the interest rate you'll be charged but also any fees and your payment schedule.